 setLength Sets the length of this BitstringValue in bits to len.

+getInputStream Returns the bits in the form of an input stream.
+Repeated calls to the same method return different stream instances.
+The method returns null if the bitstring contains matching symbols.

+setInputStream Sets the value of this BitstringValue by providing a source stream that is used by the BitstringValue object to read the value content.
+Values set this way don’t contain matching symbols.

 isMatchingAt Returns true if the item at position of this TTCN-3 bitstring is a matching mechanism inside a value (AnyElement, AnyElementsOrNone) and false otherwise.

 getMatchingAt If the position of this TTCN-3 bitstring contains a matching mechanism inside a value (AnyElement, AnyElementsOrNone), the method returns it.
 Otherwise the distinct value null is returned.